 That’s why Morud’s advice is simple: Limit your risk by using a primer as a primer and a paint as a paint and use the right primer for the job.
 Because all self-priming paint is latex they don’t seal the surface, allowing for tannins, oils, stains, etc. to bleed through the surface paint.

-A latex primer can be used on exteriors less than 30 years old or on non-wood such as stucco, fiber cement, LP SmartSiding and Masonite.
-He also recommends that if you are uncertain and are seeking advice to have a professional examine the work site and offer recommendation.
+A latex primer can be used on exteriors less than 30 years old or on non-wood such as stucco, fiber cement, LP SmartSiding, and Masonite.
+He also recommends that if you are uncertain and are seeking advice to have a professional examine the work site and offer recommendations.
+More info about Professional interior painting.

 TruNorth is happy to offer that service.
 Simply call 952-831-1433 for an appointment.